-In late April, the Ombudsperson for Human Rights, Askar Shakirov, wrote to the Working Group Chair Yerman.
+On 2 May, the Ombudsperson for Human Rights, Askar Shakirov, wrote to the Working Group Chair Yerman.
 Shakirov asked for his Committee to send the draft Law to the OSCE for a legal review, "given the considerable experience and support the OSCE ODIHR has given Kazakhstan in the field of legislative drafting", Dinara Ospanova, the acting head of the National Human Rights Centre in Astana (where the Ombudsperson is based), told Forum 18 in a written response on 29 May.

 Yerman responded to Shakirov only on 28 May – after the Majilis had adopted the Amending Law.
 He merely informed him that the Majilis had adopted the Law and sent it on to the Senate, Ospanova told Forum 18.
 She added that Yerman had sent a similar letter to the Director of the OSCE ODIHR, Ingibjörg Sólrún Gísladóttir.

 Ospanova did not explain why Yerman had rejected Ombudsperson Shakirov's suggestion to send the draft Law to the OSCE for review or why it had taken Working Group Chair Yerman nearly one month to respond.